Robot-Application-Stack/ras-config/README.md

 ### Example YAML Configuration
-Here is an example snippet of the lab setup YAML configuration:
+Here is an example snippet of the container asset YAML configuration:

 ```yaml
 containers: